 Stentorian Guard

 When a compromised dependency tries to phone home, Guard severs the line.
-Daemon-backed denials stay in a local audit trail.

 // outbound denied